-Hungary: MOL closed pricing for 650-million-euro bond it will issue soon5.
-October 2020. / SEE Energy News
+Hungary: MOL closed pricing for 650-million-euro bond it will issue soon, SEE Energy News

 Recently Hungarian oil and gas company MOL announced that it plans to issue an eurobond.
 MOL said it closed pricing for a 650 million euros bond it expects to issue in the coming week.
 The statement from the company said that the yield on the seven-year bond with a 1.5 % coupon is 1.64 %.
 MOL CFO Jozsef Simola said the yield is the lowest in MOL’s corporate history, adding that MOL successfully tapped debt capital markets in these turbulent times.
 According to him, this transaction is yet another proof of MOL Group’s financial resilience.